tbnpy.inference

 dict

-A dictionary {node_name: prob_object} restricted to the ancestral subgraph, in ancestor order.
+A dictionary {node_name: prob_object} containing only the query nodes (not their ancestors).
 For each returned probability object P:

 • P.Cs is a tensor with shape (n_sample, n_childs) or (n_sample, n_childs + n_parents) depending on the implementation of P.sample.